Abbey of Our Lady of Atlas: Recent years

 The surviving two monks of Atlas Priory, Father Jean-Pierre and Father Amédée, moved to the monastery annex in Fez, Morocco, leaving the Tibhirine location abandoned.
 The Abbot General of the Trappist Order, Dom Bernardo Olivera, O.C.S.O., wrote “After the departure – which we hope is only temporary – of all the monks from Tibhirine, your community of Fez in Morocco can no longer be looked upon as a simple annex house of Tibhirine.
 You constitute the community of Our Lady of Atlas, and therefore are an autonomous Major Priory.”
 The monks left the Fez location in March 2000 and moved into a new monastery near Midelt, Morocco, in buildings previously occupied by members of the Franciscan Missionary Sisters of the Immaculate Heart of Mary.

 In 2006, there were four monks at the Priory of Our Lady of the Atlas: Father Amédée, 85, Father Jean-Pierre, 82, Brother Louis, 81, and the Prior, Dom Jean-Pierre II, 55.

-In 2016, the monastery was turned over to Chemin Neuf Community, a Catholic community originally from Lyon, France.
+In 2016, the monastery buildings of Tibhirine were turned over to Chemin Neuf Community, a Catholic community originally from Lyon, France.